thiennp/frontend-mastery-hub/levels/23/README.md

-# Level 23: Vue Router & State Management
+# Level 23: Vue.js State Management

 ## Overview
-This level focuses on vue router & state management and provides comprehensive learning materials, examples, and projects.
+This level focuses on vue.js state management and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of vue router & state management
+- Understand the core concepts of vue.js state management
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns